-The fact that Scotland and Ireland are very closely linked with their Gaelic history is probably the reason they are so often conflated, though doing this too much in Real Life might turn into a Berserk Button.
-A similar reaction will be received if you too often call anyone Celtic "English"note — even those living in England probably prefer British or Cornish/Northern.
+The fact that Scotland and Ireland are more closely linked with their Gaelic history is probably the reason they are often conflated, though doing this too much in Real Life might turn into a Berserk Button.
+A similar reaction will be received if you too often call anyone Celtic "English"note — even those living in England may prefer prefer British or Cornish/Northern.
 Wales and Scotland may also get mixed up (or less commonly Wales/Ireland).
 To make things even more complicated, increasing numbers of Scots and Welsh in particular do not identify with the term British - which the Welsh actually used to refer to themselves (i.e. the original Britons) right up until the 19th century, by which time the term had been appropriated from them (by the English) to refer to the whole island of Britain.
 The Irish would never want to be referred to as British - unless of course they are the unionist community in Northern Ireland.
 See?
 It's all very simple.

 You've probably noticed that Cornwall, Cumbria and Yorkshire are all parts of England.
 Yr Hen Ogledd, of which the latter two were part, was in three primary kingdoms: Ystrad Clud to the North (Scottish Lowlands), Rheged in the middle (Cumbria) and Elmet to the South (Yorkshire).
 In the 600s, Northumbrianote struck an invasion through Elmet and forced a political marriage with the rulers of Rhegednote .
-Thus, the Old North was absorbed into England, though a lot of the people there were likely unaware of this for centuries, because it is so big and rural, and it's desperately hard to get to some of the settlements (especially the Pennines).
-Cornwall held out a bit longer, being invaded by Wessex and then conquered by the crown during the 800s — and they definitely knew about it.
-Both areas persisted with their own languages for a very long time, Cumbric dying out sometime in the Middle Agesnote , and Cornish being seen off around 1800.
-However, Cornish has since seen a revival through the 20th Century, and whilst there are no written documents of Cumbric the language is still evident in the present forms of English spoken in the area as well as traceable through documents from Wales and Scotland, and so it is hoping to be reformed as the reinvented Cumbraek.
+Thus, the Old North was absorbed into Northumbria, one of the Saxon kingdoms which became a part of modern England.
+Cornwall held out a bit longer, being invaded by Wessex and then conquered by the crown during the 800s.

 There are a lot of myths and legends, as with any ancient enough civilisation, and many are still reasonably well-believed today (even if the locals don't always want to admit they believe in them).
-The most famous is probably that of King Arthur and the various exploits in this cycle, set predominantly in Wales and Yr Hen Ogledd (Camelot supposedly being in present-day West Yorkshire).
+The most famous is probably that of Arthurian Legend, set predominantly in Wales and Yr Hen Ogledd (Camelot supposedly being in present-day West Yorkshire).